foxsi/general-tools/general-tools-cpp/command/foxsicmd/README.md

 # foxsicmd

-A very small command line application to command the Formatter over
+A very small command line application to command the Formatter over serial link.

 ## Building
 You'll need an installation of [`boost::asio`](https://www.boost.org/users/download/) to use this.
 If you use homebrew, you can do: